 7. Windhoek, Namibia

 Namibia was colonized by the Germans.
 So, you are likely to see a few Germany paintings and distinct architecture around the city.
 You will never get to Namibia and especially the city of Windhoek without coming across the Windhoek Lager, the country’s renowned brewery which is in this city.
 The finely crafted restaurants will make you want to stay and even live in Windhoek.
 About 330,000 people enjoy the clean environment in the city.

 6. Accra, Ghana

-Accra has a rich history starting with the late founding father of the country Kwame Nkrumah.
+Accra has a rich history starting with the late founding father of the country, Kwame Nkrumah.
 It would interest you to know that of all of Ghana’s total population, Accra has about 20%.
 The city enjoys closeness with Nigeria and has one of the best tourist spots in West Africa.
-Its bars, malls, restaurants, bars and club houses as they call them, serve as places to rest for all visitors who come to Ghana or to other neighboring African countries like Nigeria.
-It is Only a 45 minutes flight from Abuja.
+Its bars, malls, restaurants, bars and clubhouses as they call them, serve as places to rest for all visitors who come to Ghana or to other neighbouring African countries like Nigeria.
+It is only a 45 minutes flight from Abuja.
 One thing stands out when you hear of Accra: hospitality among the hosts.

 It would be an understatement to say that Gaborone is a city of beauty.
 The city has been accorded with beauty beyond awe.
 Gaborone is home to ¼ a million people (250,000).
 The country is known for its large diamond deposits.
 Additionally, it is also associated with plenty of meat since the country is one of the largest exporters of beef.
 Visitors who come here are treated with warmth and entertained with different foods.